|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

-Unreimbursed out-of-pocket medical expenses that exceed $35 a month may be used as a deduction unless an insurance company or someone who is not a household member pays for them.
+Unreimbursed out-of-pocket medical costs that exceed $35 a month may be used as a deduction unless an insurance company or someone outside your household pays the bill for you.
 Only the amount over $35 can be deducted.

-Must senior households be reviewed for SNAP benefits every three months?
+Must senior households be reviewed for SNAP benefits every 12 months?

-If all adult members of your household are seniors or disabled, the current review period is every 24 months.
+If all adult members of your household are seniors or people with disabilities, the current review period is every 24 months.

-If I am awaiting citizenship, can I receive SNAP, or will my citizenship application be denied?
+If I am awaiting citizenship, can I get SNAP, or will my citizenship application be denied?

-Some immigrants are eligible for food support regardless of citizenship.
+Some immigrants are eligible for SNAP regardless of citizenship.
 If you receive SNAP, you are not considered a public charge under immigration laws.

 Are children born in the U.S. to illegal or undocumented immigrants eligible for SNAP?

-Children born in the U.S. are legal citizens, and you may apply for SNAP for them, even if you have an illegal status or are undocumented.
+Children born in the U.S. are legal citizens.
+You may apply for SNAP for them, even if you have an illegal status or are undocumented.

-Will the county office report illegal immigrant status to federal authorities?
+Will the county report illegal immigrant status to federal authorities?